PacktPublishing/Demystified-Object-Oriented-Programming-with-CPP/README.md

-# Hands-On-Object-Oriented-Programming-with-CPP
+# Demystifying-Object-Oriented-Programming-with-CPP
-Hands-On Object-Oriented Programming with C++, by Dorothy R. Kirk, published by Packt
+Demystifying Object-Oriented Programming with C++, by Dorothy R. Kirk, published by Packt